RSPCA Cymru is appealing for information after a young sphynx cat was found in Newport.

-RSPCA Cymru is appealing for information after an injured cat was found to have been shot by an air gun TWICE, on two separate occasions.
+RSPCA Cymru is appealing for information after a cat was shot by an air gun for a SECOND time in Rhoose.